 The best way to stay as accurate as possible when decarbing in an oven is to use a digital thermostat and a baking stone.
 To maintain a more consistent temperature, you can use a baking stone under your baking tray to promote consistency while avoiding opening the oven unless necessary.
 You can also decarboxylate at lower temperatures to safeguard your herb, as long as you increase your baking time accordingly.

 If you’re a cannabis aficionado, it’s easy to get real scientific with your herb.
 To help you dial in the perfect temperature for your decarbing process, here is a list of major cannabinoids, flavor molecules, and aroma molecules found in cannabis.
-All of their individual boiling points are listed.
-If you’d like to get geeky about it, you can use this information to optimize your decarboxylation process for the particular flavors and aromas you would like to enhance.

 There’s more to cannabis than just THC and CBD.
 Phytocannabinoids are a family of compounds produced only by the marijuana plant.
 Different cannabis strains can produce varying ratios of phytocannabinoids, giving cultivars their unique effects.
 Here are some of the most important cannabinoids to know about.